 In July 2012, Merrill Osmond and the Olive Osmond Hearing Fund brought the annual Youth Pioneer Production to West Jordan, Utah.
 The re-birth of Merrill’s production was met with an amazing reception throughout the three-day event.
-Hundreds of local children danced and sang in front of estimated crowd of 15,000.
-The most spectacular firework finale ended each of the three night performances, resulting in the largest firework show West Jordan has ever seen.
+Hundreds of local children danced and sang in front of an estimated crowd of 15,000.
+The most spectacular firework finale ended each of the three-night performances, resulting in the largest firework show West Jordan has ever seen.

 Proceeds from the Pioneer Production benefit local deaf and hard-of-hearing children with the gift of hearing through the Olive Osmond Hearing Fund.
-Currently, the Olive Osmond Hearing Fund has provided more than $100,000 worth of hearing aids and services to deaf children all across the state of Utah.
+Currently, the Olive Osmond Hearing Fund has provided more than $200,000 worth of hearing aids and services to deaf children all across the state of Utah.